There always gonna be another mountain

 Today was a good day.
 I was actually supposed to write this blog on Saturday.
 I am supposed to be working on lesson plans right now, but today was everything it was supposed to be.
 I figured I would blog because there is no better time than the present.

 I am self-reflective by nature – a natural problem solver.
 The beginning of the school year always brings out what really matters in life.
 I go from days filled with doing whatever it is I feel like doing (and whatever it is I do not feel like doing) to managing every spare minute.
 I try to figure out how to get everything done and get much needed rest in the process.
-If nothing else, this past week has taught me invaluable lessons that I’ll share.
+If nothing else, this past week has taught me how to enjoy the journey.
+It was a week of invaluable lessons that I will now share.

 As my blog time comes to a close, I’ll finish where I began.